andredarcie/awesome-gtfs/README.md

 ## Frameworks and Libraries

 * [Google Transit Feed](https://github.com/google/transitfeed) - A Python library for reading, validating, and writing transit schedule information in the GTFS format.
 * [Node-GTFS](https://github.com/brendannee/node-gtfs) - node-GTFS loads transit data in GTFS format, unzips it and stores it to a MongoDB database.
-* [gtfs-editor](https://github.com/conveyal/gtfs-editor) - A web-based GTFS editing framework.
 * [gtfs-realtime-bindings](https://github.com/google/gtfs-realtime-bindings) - Language bindings generated from the GTFS-realtime protocol buffer spec for popular languages.
 * [gtfs_SQL_importer](https://github.com/cbick/gtfs_SQL_importer) - Import GTFS data to SQL.
 * [Transitfeed module](https://github.com/bmander/gtfs) - A rewrite of the python transitfeed module.